hangman1998/reality-docker/README.md

 - `PUBLIC_KEY`: server private key
 - `SHORT_ID`: a short id used in REALITY configuration
 - `SERVER_IP`: server ip used in generating config vless share link
+- `DEST`: sni destination used in REALITY config.
+- `DPORT`: the port used for destination (use 443 if you are not sure)